adabriand/pybossa.js/doc/library.rst

   * pybossa.authenticateUser(function(authData, callback));

-This method authenticate user on pybossa server, since that the user have accepted the app permissions and have logged on facebook.
+This method authenticate user on PyBossa Server, since that the user have accepted the app permissions and have logged on facebook.
 The response received is a 'OK' on json format.
-When the user is authenticated, the pybossa server store your facebook id, passed on authdata parameter.
-If the facebook id, of the user identified by your email in pybossa database, is not null, it will be setted; else, it remains.
-The facebook id will identify the user on facebook and pybossa server.
+When the user is authenticated, the PyBossa Server store your Facebook id, passed on the authData parameter.
+If the Facebook id, of the user identified by your email in PyBossa database, is null, it will be setted; else, its Facebook id remains.
+The Facebook id will identify the user on Facebook and PyBossa server.

-In authdata parameter are passed the permissions type, the email and user name too.
-If the user doesn't exists on pybossa database, one will be created with the name, fullname, email and facebook id passed.
+The authData parameter is compound by the permissions type, the email, user name and full name.
+If the user doesn't exists on PyBossa database, one will be created with the name, fullname, email and Facebook id passed.

 .. code-block:: javascript

-    pybossa.authenticateUser = function(authData, callback) {
+    pybossa.authenticateFbUser = function(authData, callback) {
 		restParameters = JSON.stringify(authData);
 		return $.ajax({
 			type : 'POST',
-			url : url + 'api/user/authenticate',
+			url : url + 'api/user/authenticate_fb_user',
 			data : restParameters,
 			contentType : 'application/json',
 			dataType : 'json'